-Lichen planus commonly affects the inner wrists, the forearms and the ankles.
-It may also affect the scalp, the nails, the inside of the mouth, the genitals and the anus.
+Lichen planus commonly occurs on your wrists, ankles, and chest.
+You also can get it on your scalp, nails, genitals, or the inside of your mouth.
 On the scalp, lichen planus may cause hair loss.
 Lichen planus of the nails can cause brittle or split nails.
-In the mouth, it looks like lacy white patches on the inside of the cheeks or on the tongue.
-Lichen planus of the mouth, genitals or anus can cause soreness and a burning sensation.
+In the mouth, the rash looks like lacy white patches on the cheeks or tongue.
+Lichen planus of the mouth, genitals, or anus can cause soreness and a burning sensation.
 Sometimes lichen planus affects areas of skin where you had a cut or burn.

 Men and women can get lichen planus.
-It may affect people of any age, but it is more common in middle-aged adults.
+It can affect people of any age, but is more common in middle-aged adults.

-Lichen planus inside the mouth may cause painful sores that make it hard to eat.
+Lichen planus inside the mouth can cause painful sores that make it hard to eat.

 What causes lichen planus?

-Lichen planus of the scalp must be treated right away or the hair may never grow back.
+Lichen planus of the scalp must be treated right away or the hair may not grow back.

 - Do I have lichen planus?

 - What is the likely cause of my condition?

 - What is the best treatment for me?

 - How long do I have to take medicine?
 What are the side effects?